kilpkonn/msc-thesis/main.typ

 In Java there is often not enough information to suggest longer chains as there are likely too many irrelevant suggestions.

 ==== Rust-analyzer <rust-analyzer>
-Rust-analyzer#footnote(link("https://rust-analyzer.github.io/")) s an implementation of Language Server Protocol for the Rust programming language.
+Rust-analyzer#cite-footnote("rust-analyzer", "2024-04-06", "https://rust-analyzer.github.io/") s an implementation of Language Server Protocol for the Rust programming language.
 It provides features like completion and goto definition/references, smart refactorings etc.
 This is also the tool we are extending with term search functionality.